Josesx506/mlops_zoomcamp_24/project/README.md

 You can view some of the live links with active models for serving predictions.
 This is currently open to the public for grading purposes but will be closed after evaluation.
 - [mlflow server link](http://34.228.105.45:5150).
 - nyc-map for serving the model predictions on [frontend server](http://34.228.105.45:9300).
+- [x] Grading should have been completed and the live server has been shut down (07/27/2024)

 The concept of the problem is for the user to search for two locations in New York within the address form and click on the `check route` button.
 <p align="center">